Required capabilities for UNIX and Linux accounts

 However, the PAM authentication used by the Operations Manager agent does not require that the user name have an interactive shell associated with it.
 If your Linux/UNIX account management practices include removing the interactive shell as a way to pseudo-disable an account, such removal does not prevent the account from being used to connect to the Operations Manager agent and perform monitoring functions.
 In these cases, you should use additional PAM configuration to ensure that these pseudo-disabled accounts do not authenticate to the Operations Manager agent.

-Credentials You Must Have to Access UNIX and Linux Computers
+To understand how to authenticate and monitor your UNIX and Linux computers, review Credentials You Must Have to Access UNIX and Linux Computers

 To understand how to elevate an unprivileged account for effective monitoring of UNIX and Linux computers, review How to Configure sudo Elevation and SSH Keys

 Review the Configuring SSL Ciphers if you need to reconfigure Operations Manager to use a different cipher.